 Students will have time to explore their interests out of class through an array of school-sponsored activities and programs that promote creativity, team-work, and extended learning.
 This informal curriculum will enhance what students learn in the classroom while also emphasizing certain skills and practices that are often neglected from traditional academic curriculum.
 Core values, such as leadership, teamwork, high self-esteem, and moral decision-making, and a sense of social justice will be the focus for after school and weekend programs and events.
 As a part of being a well-rounded adult includes health and wellness, athletics will be offered every day of the week and on weekends, where students can play recreationally and competitively.
 Weekends will provide additional opportunities for students to participate in these activities, as well as field trips, socials, and tutoring sessions.
 To emphasize that academics are a top priority, formal prep will be held every day, including on weekends, and Study tables on Friday and Sunday.

-You can view examples of Wasambo High School’s academic, after-school and weekend schedules by clicking on the images below:
+You can view examples of Wasambo High School’s academic, after-school and weekend schedules by clicking on the buttons below: